moves-rwth/stormpy/doc/source/getting_started.rst

 	P=?
 [F s=7 & d=2]

-then storm is only skipping exploration of successors of the particular state y where s=7 and d=2.
+then Storm is only skipping exploration of successors of the particular state y where s=7 and d=2.
 In this model, state y has a self-loop, so effectively, the whole model is explored.

 Checking properties